 Eraserhead by David Lynch & Alan Splet (1977)

 More a collage of sounds than musical composition in the traditional sense, Eraserhead’s creepy ambient soundscapes of hisses, creeks and baby cries are quite terrifyingly unforgiving.
-Constructed by David Lynch and sound designer Alan Splet, the success of their experimentation is such that it feels at odds with film’s sonic landscape even more than four decades on.
+Constructed by David Lynch and sound designer Alan Splet, the success of their experimentation is such that it feels at odds with the film’s sonic landscape even more than four decades on.

 The Godfather by Nino Rota (1972)